Muons to scrutinize the great Cheops pyramid …

 Sébastien Procureur Physicist at Irfu (CEA Saclay) and scientific leader of the Scan Pyramids project

 October 2017 : a new big cavity discovered

 BBC diagram showing the localization of the large volume cavity newly found by the muography.
 The Great Pyramid of Kheops contained already three large chambers and a series of passages, the most impressive beeing a large gallery 47 meters long and 8 meters high.

-Late October - early November 2017 : Newspapersand major television channels report the discovery of a second large volume cavity in the Kheops pyramid.
+Scan Pyramids’ exploration of the interior of Cheops continue.
+Late October – early November 2017 : Newspapers and major television channels report the discovery of a second large volume cavity in the Kheops pyramid.
 The new cavity would be 30 m long and several meters high.

 On March 3, 2023, the discovery of a hidden passage inside the Pyramid was announced.
 The passage is nine meters long and more than two meters wide.